rs/rest-layer/README.md

 ## Sorting

 Sorting is of resource items is defined thru the `sort` query-string parameter.
 The `sort` value is a list of resource's fields separated by comas (,).
 To invert a field's sort, you can prefix it's with a minus (-) character.

+To use a resource field with the `filter` parameter, the field must be defined on the resource and the `Sortable` field property must be set to `true`.
+You may want to ensure the backend database has this field indexed when enabled.

 Here we sort the result by ascending quantity and descending date: